tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 </tr>
 <tr>
 <td>Concurrent connections</td>
 <td>If the playback protocol is RTMP or FLV, the number of concurrent connections is the number of online viewers.
-If the playback protocol is HLS, the number of concurrent connections does not reflect the number of online viewers.</td>
+If the playback protocol is HLS, the number of concurrent connections dose not mean the number of online viewers.</td>
 </tr>
 </tbody></table>

 ### Usage trend

-This displays the LVB usage trends for today, yesterday, last 7 days, and last 30 days, including the "bandwidth trend" and "traffic trend".
+It mainly displays the LVB usage trends for today, yesterday, last 7 days, and last 30 days, including the "bandwidth trend" and "traffic trend".

 <table>
 <thead><tr><th width="20%">Statistical Item</th><th width="80%">Description</th></tr></thead>
 <tbody><tr>
 <td>Bandwidth trend</td>
-<td>It displays the total downstream peak bandwidth consumed by the acceleration service under all playback domain names in the queried period.</td>
+<td>It displays the total downstream peak bandwidth consumed by the acceleration service under all playback domain names in the queried time period.</td>
 </tr>
 <tr>
 <td>Traffic trend</td>
-<td>It displays the total downstream traffic consumed by the acceleration service under all playback domain names in the queried period.</td>
+<td>It displays the total downstream traffic consumed by the acceleration service under all playback domain names in the queried time period.</td>
 </tr>
 </tbody></table>

-#### Changing time granularity
+#### Change time granularity

-The LVB Console allows you to change the time granularity when viewing the trends in billable bandwidth or traffic by clicking the dropdown menu next to **Interval** and selecting the desired option.
+The LVB Console allows you to change the time granularity used when viewing the trends in billable bandwidth or traffic by clicking **Time Granularity** and selecting the desired option on the right.
 ![](https://main.qcloudimg.com/raw/fa036b2c6d3a01bad8a207cfe4198ed1.jpg)